nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Currently, Staff'd supports calculating a staff's current month salary.
 In future iterations, we can expand the functionality to let it track the changes on a staff's salary, store the salary history of a staff.

+### Storing both hourly and monthly salary

+Currently, Staff'd supports use of hourly salary only.
+In future iterations, we can expand this functionality to let it track both hourly and monthly salary.
+Can be done with the tracking of salary changes.

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**